kwiklive/React/README.md

 ## React Components
+- Components are independent and reusable bit of code.
+- They serve same function as JS files.
+- They work in isolation and return HTML via a render function.
+- If we talk about a webpage, following are good candidates for components: Header, Navigation, SideMenu, Featured Product, Blog, Contact Form, Button, Footer.
+- Each component works individually.

+### Class Based Components
+- It is actually an ES6 class.
+- We use it to manage states, Private Object or Data.
+- It can recieve props/arguments optionally and returns HTML.

+### Functional Components
+- These are mainly used to create UI.
+- These are actually javascript functions.
+- Receives props optionally.
+- It returns JSX always.

 ### Creating a Class Based React Component
 1. Let there will be a folder to keep components.
 So if not already created, create a folder 'Components' under ‘src'.